martinboller/gse/README.md

 ----

 ## Latest changes
+### 2024-04-13 - Additional settings in .env
+- sysctl and grub settings in .env file

 ### 2024-03-28 - Updated component
 - gvmd version 23.5.2 ← Rolled back to 23.5.1 as 23.5.2 does not seem to communicate correctly with ospd-openvas